phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs-service-broker.md

 #### Inputs
 Inputs are a mechanism for assigning variables to blueprint components at request time.
 Inputs support a number of different data types - strings, integers, numbers, boolean, and objects.
 In this post, we will take a look how you can use them.

+##### Creating Inputs
 1. Clone the 'Basic IaaS' blueprint to a new blueprint named "Basic IaaS with Inputs" and remember select the project
 2. To being adding inputs, locate `inputs: {}` and remove the curly brackets `{}`
+3. Hit 'Enter' after removing the curly brackets, e.g. at `inputs:` to return a new line.
+The YAML will intent automatically
+4. Enter the input name `hostname:` and hit 'Enter' again
+5. Enter the input type `type: string`

+##### Using Inputs as Variables

 #### Challenge Section